Intel rolls out additions and enhancements to 5G network infrastructure offerings

 This wave is driving a rapid transition to cloud native technologies and virtualisation with an expected 50% of core network deployments transforming to virtualised networks this year, and virtualisation extending to the radio access network (RAN).

-Implementing a cloud architecture brings the same server economics that transformed the data centre and enhances security by allowing networks to be more rapidly repaired, updated and protected.
+Implementing a cloud architecture brings the same server economics that transformed the data center and enhances security by allowing networks to be more rapidly repaired, updated and protected.

 These latest transformations across the network are critical to achieve the full potential of 5G, edge and AI outcomes across a range of industries, including retail, education, healthcare and more, the company states.